Dirk Van de Put

-Dirk Van de Put (born 14 May 1960) is a Belgian businessman, and the chairman and chief executive officer (CEO) of Mondelez International.
-CEO since November 2017, he also became chairman in April 2018.
+Dirk Van de Put (born 14 May 1960) is a Belgian businessman, and the chairman and chief executive officer (CEO) of Mondelez International since November 2017.

 Early life

 Van de Put is a native of Mechelen, Antwerp Province, Belgium, and has a veterinary medicine degree from Ghent University, and a master's degree in business from the University of Antwerp.
 He is fluent in Dutch, English, French, Spanish, and Portuguese.

 Career

 Van de Put worked for Coca-Cola, Mars Inc, Novartis and Groupe Danone, before becoming CEO of the Canadian frozen foods manufacturer McCain Foods in 2010.
 He is a non-executive director of Mattel.

 In November 2017, he succeeded Irene Rosenfeld as CEO of Mondelez International.
 He also became chairman in April 2018.
 He was hired by Mondelez with a reputation for driving growth in traditional packaged food brands.
 While Mondelez grew 1.5% in 2016 and 0.9% in 2017, Van de Put is promising organic revenue growth of 3% per year and is working to achieve this by increasing advertising spend and giving more responsibility to local marketing managers.
 In the third quarter of 2019, growth reached 4.2%, and operating profit for 2019 was increased by 20%.